 What happens if you don’t choose an investment option?

 Not everyone wants to choose how the money in their super pension is invested.

-If you don’t select an investment option when you start your super pension, your super fund will normally invest your account balance into a default option (usually a Balanced or Conservative Growth investment option).
+If you don’t select an investment option when you start your super pension, your super fund will normally invest your account balance into a default investment option.

 Default pension options are usually based on a Balanced or Conservative investment strategy approach.